phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/fasting/fasting.md

     bar [1000, 20, 20, 20, 20, 80, 80, 140, 1500, 1800, 1800, 2400]
 ```

+- Due to cravings I also starting adding diluted hot chocolate to the menu from day 5 (on top of ~20kCal from supplements)
+- After eating again normally on day 8 - 10, I wanted to set a signal of "there's enough food, provide energy pls" to my body (and also address constant cravings honestly) on day 11

 ## Water intake

 > - Rather accurate during fasting, else estimated intake through raw liquids + food water content